ICYMI: Seven of Our Favorite Big-Budget Summer Blockbusters

-EDITOR’S NOTE: The following article originally ran in 2017 and is being republished here, as Memorial Day looms, along with the unofficial kickoff of summer movie season.
-Enjoy!
+EDITOR’S NOTE: The following article originally ran in 2017 and is being republished here, with the Fourth of July looming looming and along with the ongoing, reemergent summer movie season.

 It’s that time of year again, when rising temperatures and cabin fever wrought by interminably long, sunshine-filled days can send even the most agoraphobic and persnickety filmgoer fleeing to the local multiplex.
 That’s right: it’s summer movie season—that semi-disreputable stretch of release-date real estate stretching from (roughly) Memorial Day to Labor Day, when superheroes, sequels and CGI explosions dominate the cultural conversation.
 And let’s be real.
 Who doesn’t love the occasional big-budget summer blockbuster?